-To help with the transition to ICD-10 on Oct.
-1, TMA is offering TMA members free access to a powerful new tool offered by e-MDs.
+To help with the transition to ICD-10 TMA is offering TMA members free access to a powerful new tool offered by e-MDs.

 The e-MDs ICD-10 Code Search Tool offers TMA member physicians and their staff the ability to apply the right ICD-10 coding at the point of patient contact, improving the rate of accepted claims and reducing frustration.
 Using a combination of keyword filters, anatomical locations, gender, and age, the tool offers a highly intuitive way to build a narrow list of billable ICD-10 codes based on user preferences.

-Free access to this new resource is just one benefit of being a TMA physician member.
-Practices with less than 100-percent membership can still use the tool, but at a fee of $1,250 per nonmember.
+Free access to this tool (a $1,250 value) is just one benefit of being a TMA physician member.
 If your practice would like to take advantage of this perk, but you are not a TMA member, join TMA now or call the TMA Knowledge Center at (800) 880-7955 for assistance.
-TMA members can get started immediately at no cost by logging into your TMA account for more information.

 Did you miss a previous seminar, or are you just getting started in preparing for ICD-10?
 Register for on demand recording of ICD-10 planning and implementation courses.
 View on demand webinar list.